All Episodes

 Maybe we'll stop trying to influence Israel's elections, and maybe we'll actually stop having voter fraud.

-Quick break, right back as we continue Sean Hannity show.
+Quick break right back as we continue Sean Hannity show.

 All right, that whiff of fascism.

-You oppose Barack Obama, it's a dog whistle of racism among the conservatives in this country.
+It's a dog whistle of racism among the conservatives in this country.

 Well, now anything Trump does, it's a whiff of fascism.